-The Innovative Education Fund provides $1,000-$20,000 over one year for eligible organizations - traditional public and charter schools, school districts, and nonprofits organizations partnered with public schools and districts - to implement innovative projects that deeply engage students.
+The Innovative Education Fund provides $1,000 to $20,000 over one year for eligible organizations - traditional public and charter schools, school districts, and nonprofit organizations partnered with public schools and districts - to implement innovative projects that deeply engage students.
 Innovative education programs contribute solutions to improve outcomes for Georgia students.

-- Inclusive: Were developed for and with students, teachers and leaders;
+- Inclusive:Programs should be developed for and with students, teachers, and leaders.

-- Disruptive & Transformative: Have the potential to disrupt and permanently transform "education as usual."
-The program exists to improve an aspect of or introduce a new approach to education at the classroom, school or district level;
+- Disruptive & Transformative:Programs should have the potential to disrupt and permanently transform "education as usual."
+The program exists to improve an aspect of or introduce a new approach to education at the classroom, school, or district level.

-- Contextualized: Were created with consideration of the context in which it will be applied.
-Depending on the program focus, special attention was paid to the student/teacher target population, school neighborhood, and/or available external resources;
+- Contextualized:Programs must be created with consideration of the context in which it will be applied.
+Depending on the program focus, special attention should be paid to the student/teacher target population, school neighborhood, and/or available external resources.

-- Collaborative: Utilize thoughtfully selected and creative community partners to meet financial and programmatic needs; and
+- Collaborative:The program should utilize thoughtfully selected and creative community partners to meet financial and programmatic needs.

-- A Breakthrough Approach: Are rarely-before- or never-before-seen in the context.
+- A Breakthrough Approach:Is the program rarely-before- or never-before-seen in the context?

 The Innovative Education Fund currently features two grant programs:

 - Innovation Mini Grants: Provides between $1,000 - $5,000 for a yearlong grant designed implement a small-scale innovative education program that has the potential to impact student outcomes.
 Schools are limited to FIVE submissions per school.

-- Innovating Education Prototype Grants: Provides up to $20,000 over one year to pilot or scale a mid-scale innovative education program that has the potential to impact student outcomes and transform teaching/learning practices at the school or district.
+- Innovating Eductation Prototype Grants: Provides up to $20,000 over one year to pilot or scale a mid-scale innovative education program that has the potential to impact student outcomes and transform teaching/learning practices at the school or district.
 Schools are limited to ONE submission per school.
 (Districts are not limited.)
 This program offers two tiers of funding:

-- Tier I: Provides between $10,001 - $20,000.
+- Tier I: Provides between $5,001 and $20,000

-- Tier II: Provides between $5,000 - $10,000.
+- Tier II: Provides between $5,000 and $10,000

 Reviewed and announced: Early May 2022

 To participate in the Innovative Education Fund, please follow the steps below: